Caeté-Açu Chill

 There were a few consult emails with Glen Short back in Cusco in search of a solution to the ailing Garmin Zumo 550 that currently could not be charged while riding.
 The GPS was becoming more and more of a semi-functioning brick.
 The charging pins were shot, and the cradle lock was broken.
 Zip-ties were needed to keep the GPS in the cradle, a fussy affair to do and undo every freakin' day.
 Before leaving Peru and again after entering Brazil, I tried inexpensive smartphone mounts that held the device between four rubber-tipped posts.
 The flimsy rig never inspired sufficient confidence to still my fears of the iPhone taking unscheduled flight.
 I would need to figure out a solution down the road.

 During my stay in the mountains, I touched base with a friend of a friend who showed interest in buying my motorcycle at the end of the trip.
 I’ve known Paul for years, but only through texts and emails.
 We finally had a live conversation, and I shared all the details, including dropping the bike on the TransAmazonia.
 Paul is a dairy farmer, so cosmetic scratches and repairs didn’t concern him.
-We both have acquired motorcycles in Peru through Toby Shannon, a purveyor to adventure riders.
+We both have acquired motorcycles in Peru through Toby Shannon, a purveyor of adventure rider motorcycles.
 Paul was lining up his second South American adventure.
 His timing was roughly when my trip was planned to end.
 Much can happen to a bike over months of travel that would crush a deal, but it was comforting to have a prospective buyer.

 One of the built-in pleasures of travel is enjoying flowers that don’t grow back home.
 I added several flora beauties to my digital collection.
 After several days of overdue visiting, solid rest, sweet swimming, and good food, it was time to get on the road.
 A long and uncertain road stretched ahead to the tip of South America, Ushuaia.
 At this point, I had been traveling for about a month and a half; at least a dozen places remained on my list of places to visit.
 Time to say much thanks and see you soon.
 I mounted the bike, careful not to split my newly repaired pants, and felt the familiar mix.
-Sad to be at the end of dear visit and eager to continue the adventure.
+Sad to be at the end of a dear visit and eager to continue the adventure.
+The crazy government buildings in the capital beckon, Brasilia or bust.